-175. As part of the environmental assessment process for BESS installation, community consultations were undertaken during field visits.
+- 174. As part of the environmental assessment process for BESS installation, community consultations were undertaken during field visits in April 2017.
 The list of people met, and a summary of concerns raised is included in Appendix 3.
 In total 20 stakeholders were met during the field work in Tongatapu.

-176. From a community perspective, the main issue raised was the requirement for the investment in renewables to return a dividend to the people of reduced power pricing.
+Further consultations were held in August 2018 with documentation for Tongatapu also attached in Appendix 3. - 175.
+From a community perspective, the main issue raised was the requirement for the investment in renewables to return a dividend to the people of reduced power pricing.
 All Town and District officers expressed this concern.
-The consultation with MEIDECC staff raised concerns on changing land use, land clearance, project coordination, and requirements of the EIA process in Tonga.

-177. Consultation during implementation.
+The consultation with MEIDECC staff raised concerns on changing land use, land clearance, project coordination, and requirements of the EIA process in Tonga. - 176.
+Consultation during implementation.
 Consultation will be ongoing throughout the project and will be guided by the project's CCP.
 Communities will be informed prior to any civil works commencing and information about the GRM will be provided.
-Consultation will be critical in setting sustainable tariffs for the mini-grids, and working closely with communities to ensure they have the necessary support for budgeting and management of power.
+Consultation will be critical in setting sustainable tariffs for the mini-grids and working closely with communities to ensure they have the necessary support for budgeting and management of power.
 In addition to meeting the requirements of the ADB Public Communication Policy 2011 and SPS, the CCP will address COEP 2.